jgilbert20/ghost-tools/README.md

 Sound too good to be true?
 The downsides:

 - GFS is not complete
+- Its primary audience is individuals (maybe small workgroups) without complex permissions and <20M files
 - To some, GFS's internals will seem overly complicated (most likely because it's design goals differ from similiar projects.)
 - GFS's test suite is not complete (about 5% done)
 - GFS is not built on git (even though we admire and love git, its not right for our use cases)